 In recent years Ethiopia has attracted much attention from retailers as another potential textile hub to make clothes.
 However, while many factories have orders for clothes made with sustainable cotton, as yet, Ethiopian farmers are unable to meet this demand.

-This new project will scale up this successful programme to train a further 2,700 farmers to practice safe farming methods with the ultimate aim of becoming certified organic too.
+The next phase of the project is training a further 2,400 farmers to practice safe farming methods with the ultimate aim of becoming certified organic too.
 Increasing numbers of retailers and brands are pledging to use more sustainable cotton to make clothes and textiles.
-We hope that 5,500 trained farmers will go some way to producing enough organic cotton to feed Ethiopia’s growing textiles industry.
+We hope that 5,200 trained farmers will go some way to producing enough organic cotton to meet what we hope will be increased demand for cotton.

 During the next three years the project will also experiment with supporting groups to set up cotton related businesses alongside growing cotton.
 This will help to reduce the risks small-scale cotton producers face by supporting improved productivity and diversifying income sources.
 For example, women farmers in particular will be trained to produce ready-made organic pesticides to sell to other farmers.